Idaho Court Records

 Idaho courts determine penalties for DUI convictions based on if it is an individual’s first or subsequent conviction.
 Typically, the more offenses a person commits, the more severe the punishment.
 As stated earlier, a first-time offender is subject to specific fines, jail sentences, and other court-imposed sanctions.
 Second or subsequent convictions within ten years of a first are punished as follows:

-• Second DUI offense: Any person who is 21 years or older or is a commercial driver and found guilty of a second DUI will be penalized as directed in Idaho Code 18–8005(4).
+- Second DUI offense: Any person who is 21 years or older or is a commercial driver and found guilty of a second DUI will be penalized as directed in Idaho Code 18–8005(4).
 Penalties may include a fine not exceeding $2,000, up to 1-year jail sentence but not less than ten days, at least 1-year license suspension after release from jail, confiscation of driver’s license/permit, and a mandatory ignition interlock device.
 For commercial drivers, section 49–335 will apply to license suspensions as well.

-When the offender is not up to 21 years, that person will be prosecuted under Idaho Code 18–8004A(2) for a misdemeanor.
+When the offender is not up to 21 years, that person may be prosecuted under Idaho Code 18–8004A(2) for a misdemeanor.
 Legal punishment may include a fine not below $500 and above $2,000, jail sentence up to 30 days and not less than five days, license suspension not exceeding two years (1 year of which is absolute and cannot be reduced), alcohol evaluation, and a compulsory ignition interlock device.

-• Subsequent DUI offense: A subsequent or third DUI is a felony offense in Idaho.
+- Subsequent DUI offense: A subsequent or third DUI is a felony offense in Idaho.
 Anyone who is 21 years and above or is a commercial driver convicted of 2 or more DUI offenses within ten years of a prior offense will be prosecuted under section 18–8005(6).
 Penalties may include a fine not exceeding $5,000, a prison sentence not exceeding ten years and not less than 30 days, seizure of a driver’s license/permit, compulsory ignition interlock device, and license suspension for 1 to 4 years (1-year suspension is compulsory after release from confinement).
 Further felony convictions within 15 years are still subject to these penalties.

-An individual who has not reached 21 years of age will incur penalties such as a jail sentence not below ten days and not above six months, a fine of $1,000 (minimum) and $2,000 (maximum), confiscation of driver’s license/permit, suspension of license for a minimum of 1 year, alcohol evaluation, and the compulsory installation of an ignition interlock system on the offender’s vehicle per Idaho Code 18–8008.
+An individual who has not reached 21 years of age may incur penalties such as a jail sentence not below ten days and not above six months, a fine of $1,000 (minimum) and $2,000 (maximum), confiscation of driver’s license/permit, suspension of license for a minimum of 1 year, alcohol evaluation, and the compulsory installation of an ignition interlock system on the offender’s vehicle per Idaho Code 18–8008.

 Finally, any person convicted of a DUI offense must obtain an alcohol evaluation (Idaho Code 18–8005(11)) before sentencing.
 The cost of such evaluation may be incurred by the offender or county following Chapter 34 and 35, Title 31, Idaho Code.
 At the court’s discretion, a first-time offender for a regular DUI may have this requirement waived if the person has no previous or outstanding charges and there is no evidence of habitual substance abuse.
-Defendants who do not submit a copy of their concluded evaluation will be sentenced with the assumption that treatment is needed unless the offender can provide contrary evidence.
+Defendants who do not submit a copy of their concluded evaluation may be sentenced with the assumption that treatment is needed unless the offender can provide contrary evidence.
 Nevertheless, the court may regard such an act as an aggravating factor when deciding sentencing if the offender did not make reasonable efforts to obtain an evaluation.

 Idaho has plea bargaining options for DUI offenders.
 Based on the nature of an offense, an offender may be able to reduce a DUI to a slighter offense like reckless driving, and in turn, lessen the resulting penalties.